ymz-ncnk/sync-consensus-algorithm/Syncfull Consensus Algorithm.md

 to the log and states the following:
 - After receiving a checkpoint from the manager/leader, the follower should apply all previous unapplied log items to the state machine.
-- Manager/leader sends a checkpoint after one or more consecutive successful writes.
+- The manager/leader sends a checkpoint after one or more consecutive successful writes.